9-day break in UAE: Eid Al Fitr holiday announced for public sector employees

 Irrespective of the moon sighting, the holiday will officially begin on April 8.
 As per the Islamic calendar, Ramadan lasts 29 or 30 days, depending on when the Moon is sighted.
 Eid Al Fitr is celebrated on the first of Shawwal, the month after Ramadan.

-As the holy month of Ramadan draws to a close, anticipation builds in the UAE as residents prepare for the joyous occasion of Eid Al Fitr and the longest public holiday of the year.
+As the end of the holy month of Ramadan approaches, excitement mounts in the UAE as residents gear up to celebrate the longest public holiday of the year.

 ALSO READ: